 − MAC sublayer: In addition to acting as the Media Access Control, it also includes management and control functions of the system and supports specific functions of the PHY.

+The MAC layer can support multiple sub-channel and multiple channels (component

+carriers).

 b) The PHY layer mainly provides a PHY transmission mechanism that maps the MAC Protocol Data Unit (MPDU) to the corresponding physical channel, using Orthogonal Frequency Division Multiplexing (OFDM) and Multiple Input Multiple Output (MIMO) technologies.

+EUHT-5G system uses working bandwidth 1 as the basic channel bandwidth(sub-channel), and supports working bandwidth 2 and working bandwidth 3 in one component carrier, which is indicated in control channel (section 1.7.4.2).
+Each channel (component carrier) can contain up to 4 sub-channels.
+The bandwidth of sub-channel is no more than the bandwidth of one channel.
+The bandwidth of each sub-channel is working bandwidth 1 in the working bandwidth set.

+EUHT-5G system supports carrier aggregation (CA).
+In CA mode, one component carrier (CC) is one channel, the channel bandwidth of each CC is stated in Broadcast Control Frame (BCF).

 Figure 1

 System reference model